NJNU-CLW/CAPLD/README.md

 If you use CAPLD in your research, please cite:

-Wei, T., Li, J.,Tse, C.,Meng, H.,Chen, Q. (2025).
+Wei, T., Li, J.,Tse, C.,Yao, M.,Chen, Q. (2025).
 A Lexical Database and its Diachronic Sub-database of Chinese Ancient Poetry from 207 BC to 1911 AD.
 Scientific Data.

 ## License